 - The GTM is an intelligent name resolver, intelligently resolving names to IP addresses.

 - Once the GTM provides you with an IP to route to you’re done with the GTM until you ask it to resolve another name for you.

 - Similar to a usual DNS server, the GTM does not provide any port information in its resolution.

 - The LTM doesn’t do any name resolution and assumes a DNS decision has already been made.

 - When traffic is directed to the LTM traffic flows directly through its’ full proxy architecture to the servers it’s load balancing.

 - Since the LTM is a full proxy it’s easy for it to listen on one port but direct traffic to multiple hosts listening on any port specified.

 How do the GTM & LTM work together?

-As you can see the GTM & LTM modules are powerful tools in the world of Application Delivery / Load Balancing.
-Together the GTM & LTM make one mean lean Application Delivery machine.
+As you can see the GTM & LTM modules are powerful tools in the world of application delivery & load balancing.
+Together, the GTM & LTM make one lean, mean, application delivery machine!

 Questions?
 Comments?
-Or would like to share how your organization is using the LTM & GTM module?
-Well Chime right in below!
+Or would you like to share how your organization is using the LTM & GTM modules?
+Well chime right in below!